sovity/dataspace-portal/docs/product/user-documentation/Provision your CaaS.md

 # Provision your CaaS

-To leverage the maximum benefits of the DSPortal, as a user belonging to a Participant Organization you are encouraged to make as many Data Offers as possible available to other Participant Organizations.
-On this page, we explain to you how to make the Data Offers of your organization visible to other Participant Organizations.
+You need to provision your CaaS to enable other participants to see your Data Offers in the DSPortal.
+On this page, we explain to you how to provision CaaS.

 1. On the "My Connectors" page, click on the "Add Connector" button
    ![image](https://github.com/user-attachments/assets/a3dbce24-6dce-4e45-94f9-0599152f3ef0)